dokku/dokku/docs/development/plugin-creation.md

 # Plugin Creation

+Plugins can simply be implementations of [triggers](/dokku/development/plugin-triggers) or they may implement a command structure of their own.
+Dokku has no restrictions on the language in which a plugin is implemented, it only cares that the plugin implements the appropriate [commands](/dokku/development/plugin-creation#command-api) or [triggers](/dokku/development/plugin-triggers) API.
+NOTE: all files that implement the triggers or commands API must be executable.

 If you create your own plugin:

 1. Take a look at the plugins shipped with Dokku and hack away!